Lineup Magic - Captain's Reference

 The Senior Skill Level Rule

 A team may not field more than two players with a skill level of 6 or higher in a single match.
 The violation triggers when the rack is struck in the match involving a third SL6+ player.
-Unlike the 23 Rule, this violation is per-match only: the third player forfeits that individual match and both players' skill levels still count toward the Team Skill Level Limit.
-The rest of the night continues normally.
+Unlike the 23 Rule, this violation is per-match only: the third player forfeits that individual match and the rest of the night continues normally.

 Player Declaration and When It Locks